MiDataInt/mdi-script-generator/static/mdi-intro.md

 This site will help you generate scripts to download to your local computer to run the MDI in various usage modes.

-Please work through the following steps and use the help information to guide you.
+Please work through the following steps via the tabs at the left, using the help information to guide you.

 - **Configure** - set the options to store in your script